 The Alaska Federal Maritime Commission Bond is an incontrovertible declaration that the shipping company will act in accordance with all of the provisions laid down in the Shipping Act of 1984, the stipulations of the Foreign Shipping Practices Act of 1988, the specifications under Section 19 of the Merchant Marine Act (1920), and all conditions spelled out under Public Law 89-777.
 It is also an indisputable warranty that clients, partners, and all stakeholders will be dealt with absolute neutrality and level-headedness.

 Why do you need an Alaska Federal Maritime Commission Bond?

 Having a Federal Maritime Commission Bond renders you as a stable and capable business owner who can provide services in a principled approach.
 The bond can exceptionally enhance your reputation as a shipping business owner and can heighten your leadership within the industry.
 With this bond, customers are confident that as they avail of your services, they will be protected.

 More details about the Alaska Federal Maritime Commission Bond

 The Federal Maritime Commission Bond specifies that:

-For licensed NVOCCs (Non-Vessel-Operating Common Carrier), Federal Maritime Commission bond is for $75,000 plus $10,000 for every U.S. autonomous office aside of the primary workplace.
+For licensed NVOCCs (Non-Vessel-Operating Common Carrier), the Federal Maritime Commission bond is for $75,000 plus $10,000 for every U.S. autonomous office aside from the primary workplace.
 On the other hand, unlicensed NVOCCs not based within the US must carry with them a $150,000 bond.